daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

 ---
 layout: single
 excerpt: |
-  Looking for Ph.D. and Masters students to work on exciting applications of artificial intelligence and pattern recognition to automate science.
+  Looking for Ph.D. and Master's students to work on exciting applications of artificial intelligence and pattern recognition to automate science.
 categories: Blog
 title: Acuna lab is looking for students to optimize science using machine learning